BPHL-Molecular/GentySpuds/README.md

 ```

 ## Overview of the arguments
-- nextflow is a workflow programming language that allows reproducibility, portability, scalability of large datassets analysis.
+- nextflow is a workflow programming language that allows reproducibility, portability, scalability of large datasets analysis.
 - gentyspuds_wf.nf is the main script workflow to run the pipeline.
 - params.yaml indicates all the required input files along with their paths.
 The file params.yaml provides a convenient way to feed the workflow with the input data, especially when there are multiple parameters as it is the case.